History of Finland: Post-Cold War history

+In 2000, Finland's first female president, Tarja Halonen, took office.
+The former President of Finland, Martti Ahtisaari, received the Nobel Peace Prize in 2008.
+President Halonen was succeeded by President Sauli Niinistö, holding office since 2012 until 2024.

 In addition to fast integration with the European Union, safety against Russian leverage has been increased by building fully NATO-compatible military.
 1000 troops (a high per-capita amount) are simultaneously committed in NATO and UN operations.
 Finland has also opposed energy projects that increase dependency on Russian imports.
 For a long time, Finland remained one of the last non-NATO members in Europe, without enough support for full membership unless Sweden joined first.

 On 24 February 2022, the Russian president Vladimir Putin ordered the Russian Armed Forces to begin the invasion of Ukraine.
 On 25 February, a Russian Foreign Ministry spokesperson threatened Finland and Sweden with "military and political consequences" if they attempted to join NATO, which neither were actively seeking.
 After the invasion public support for membership rose significantly.

+On 4 April 2023, the last NATO members ratified Finland's application to join the alliance, making Finland the 31st member.
+On 1 March 2024, Alexander Stubb, a staunch supporter of NATO, was sworn in as Finland's new president.
+In July 2024, Stubb approved a Defence Cooperation Agreement between Finland and the United States.